-COMMONWEALTH OFFICE OF TECHNOLOGY >>> noveit Progress Encrytzed File Transfer and Messaging HTTRs, FTPS and SFTP (SSH), Optional Client Cent.
-ISO 27001, HIPAA, PCI, SDPB , SOX, BASEL (J/U) Ky.gov An O II, FIPS, FIS Signed onto Commonwealth of Kentucky a as Kentucky RFB Submitter engineering (kyrfb).
-IY ACCC ♪ HOME All time and date stamps displayed on this site are GMT -4, except time and date stamps recorded during standard time (GMT -5).
-Powered by MOVEIt > ipswitch This site is for submitting RFB/R INSTRUCTIONS: To submit your proposal, locate -Open the folder, browse to you -When the upload is complete a -Click Close and -Sign out of the application.
-Your files will automatically be t Thank you for your submission. ced on attachments. ck the TECH SUPPORT link in the upper rig IFPs. the folder below that corresponds to the Proposal ur files and select the files to upload, make sure to o green check mark will appear to the left of your fil ransferred to our procurement staff and verification Identification number listed in the vendor self-service portal. click Upload. es and the bottom of the window will have the close button.
+COMMONWEALTH OFFICE OF TECHNOLOGY VEit Nogress Encrypted File Transfer and Messaging HTTPS, FTPS and SFTP (SSH), Optional Client Certs/Keys ISO 27001, HIPAA, PCI, SDPR , SOX, BASEL (/II/III, FIPS, FIS Ky.gov An Official W Signed onto C ommonwealth of Kentucky as Kentu ucky RFB Submitter engineering (kyrfb).
+MY ACCC HOME All time and date stamps displayed on this site are GMT -4, except time and date stamps recorded during standard time (GMT -5).
+Powered by MOVEIt > ipswitch -Open the folder, browse to your files and select th PPORT link in the upper right hand hat corresponds to the Proposal identific ne files to upload, make sure to click Uplo will appear to the left of your files and th procurement staff and verification of rece ation number listed in the vendor self-service portal. bad. he bottom of the window will have the close button.